vaishnaviperumalsamy/spotify_p2/README_spotify.md

     ```

 ### Advanced Level
-1. Find the top 3 most-viewed tracks for each artist using window functions.
+**1. Find the top 3 most-viewed tracks for each artist using window functions.**
    ```
    with ranking_artist
    as